parity0x1/parity0x1.github.io/_posts/2021-01-10-sans-holiday-hack-challenge-2020.md

 ![](/assets/shhc2020/07-02.png)

 4. [I know Kung Fu!](https://www.youtube.com/watch?v=0YhJxJZOWBw) So let's tackle the main challenge now.
 We're presented with a control panel, a comparison operator and a live candump log.
-The only thing I can think of is to work methodically through each control and map the CAN ID and data chunks to the controls, hoping tospot something out of the ordinary.
+The only thing I can think of is to work methodically through each control and map the CAN ID and data chunks to the controls, hoping to spot something out of the ordinary.

 ```
 19B#000000000000 = Lock